andrasq/node-qbson/Readme.md

 Encoding rates for an object with 10 fields (field names 25 ascii chars long;
 5-char field names boost qbson throughput 25-50%), each field containing the same data.
 Includes JSON.stringify timings for comparison.
+These are _rates_, higher is better.

 | data               | bson | buffalo | qbson | json |
 |-------------------------|-----|-----|------|------|